CoffeeCoder1/flash2exe/README.md

 # flash2EXE

+# THIS HAS NOT BEEN UPDATED IN FOREVER, BUT MORE UPDATES ARE COMING SOON

 ## YOU NEED A WINDOWS MACHINE TO CONVERT OR RUN CONVERTED FILES.
 Run `test.exe` to see if this will work on your system, `test.swf` is the source of that file.

-##USING SELF-EXTRACTING EXE (Obsolete, just use the other method now):
+## USING SELF-EXTRACTING EXE (Obsolete, just use the other method now):

 ### 1) When it opens explorer, place the flash program in the folder it opens.
 Close the window.